yewshanooi/sodium/README.md

 ```
 5. Create a new file named **.env** and fill it with your own variables<br/>
 > [!WARNING]
-> The TOKEN, CLIENT_ID, GUILD_ID, and MONGODB_TOKEN fields are required, while the rest are optional.
+> The TOKEN, MONGODB_TOKEN, CLIENT_ID, and GUILD_ID fields are required, while the rest are optional.
 With missing fields, certain features might not work as intended
 ```
 TOKEN=
+MONGODB_TOKEN=
 CLIENT_ID=
 GUILD_ID=
 DEBUG_CHANNEL_ID=
 ERROR_CHANNEL_ID=
 WARNING_CHANNEL_ID=
-MONGODB_TOKEN=
 FORTNITE_API_KEY=
 GENIUS_API_KEY=
 GIPHY_API_KEY=